 Now, to describe the taste is like trying to describe the taste of water.
 It’s just good and I need it.
 Considering the amount of egg yolks that go into the filling, I’d say its like a rich and thick custard.
 It’s gooey, it’s dense, it’s sweet, aaaaaand it’s addictive.
 This crack pie definitely lives up to its name!
 My favorite part is those bites closest to the crust.
 You get that ooey gooey center with the thick and thewy oat crust.
 Ugh, so good!

-If you make this recipe, tag the queen herself, Christina Tosi, and me too!
-Not saying I’m a queen but…you know…I wanna see it.
+Make sure to tag me @butternutbakery on Instagram and leave a review below if you make this Crack Pie.
 Make sure to pin this recipe for later so you can make it for the Holidays!
 You can pin it using the button on the recipe card, above or below this post, or on any of the photos.
 Happy baking!Print

 Oat Cookie (for the crust)